sphinx-doc/sphinx/doc/markup/inline.rst

    being preferred where there is more than one common usage.
 For example:
    ``:mailheader:`Content-Type```.

-.. role:: makevar
+.. rst:role:: makevar

    The name of a :command:`make` variable.

-.. role:: manpage
+.. rst:role:: manpage

    A reference to a Unix manual page including the section, e.g. ``:manpage:`ls(1)```.

-.. role:: menuselection
+.. rst:role:: menuselection

    Menu selections should be marked using the ``menuselection`` role.
 This is used to mark a complete sequence of menu selections, including selecting